jacobjanak/VideaHealth/README.md

 [Image of refined data]()

-Our results were quite good, achieving both a precision and recall of about 0.79.
+Our results were good, achieving both a precision and recall of about 0.79.
 We used a non-maximum suppression algorithm to correctly output the boxes.
-Non-maximum suppression is a technique to filter the predictions of object detectors.
+Non-maximum suppression is a common technique to filter the predictions of object detectors.
 We also wrote a seperate algorithm to assign the correct numbers to each tooth according to this chart:

 [Teeth chart]()